Gargron/Colorchat/README.md

 ### To-do

 * ~~Add methods for authentication and changing of user attributes using commands~~
-* Add some kind of HTTP handler to serve the HTML/JS/CSS
 * Consider EventMachine defers to optimize responsiveness
 * ~~Add endpoints to switch rooms~~
 * ~~Add enter/leave/switch announcements~~